 are very different from those used by the Company since 2002 when they

-riders, the originals are not aluminum, they are chromed steel, smaller
+overriders, the originals are not aluminum, they are chromed steel,

 and contoured.
-Many owners of later cars, retrofit them at the rear and
+Many owners of much later cars, retrofit these originals at the rear and

 remove the bumper

-(the correct original over riders fit without any modification to the later
+(the original overriders fit without any modification to the

 than the later stainless bumpers and have a pleasing aesthetic effect.

-For years the accepted lore was that the overriders were
+For many years, the accepted lore was that the overriders were

 sourced form the later version of the Morris Minor.
 Sadly this is not true.